xli/piece-blog/README.md

 1. Everyone can read any blog post.
 2. Everyone can register as author to write and publish blog post.
-3. To keep it simple, everyone can also register user as admin role.
+3. To keep it simple and let you try out all roles, everyone can also register user as admin role.

 Roles and permissions: